Like most Christians, indeed most ordinary people, I have

 urge you to buy a copy and start planning a fight back against this false

 Critical Theory gospel.
-The real Gospel is much richer and kinder and in touch
+The real Gospel is much richer and kinder.

 No comments: